-Before I got divorced (13 years ago), I had no idea what I would experience, and what life after divorce would look like.
+Before I got divorced (over a decade ago), I had no idea what I would experience, and what life after divorce would look like.
 So, that being said, divorced people should remember that all of our married friends have no clue about what it’s like going through a divorce or being divorced.

 Let’s help them out!